 It’s easy to be overwhelmed, stressed, and overexert yourself with all the holiday to-do lists.
 Be mindful during the holidays.
 Following Santa’s back safety tips will ensure everyone is safe and healthy for a happy holiday season.

-Learn more about how to avoid musculoskeletal injuries at work by downloading our gift.
+Learn more about how to avoid musculoskeletal injuries at work by enrolling in our Back Safety School.

 Comments (1)